Welcome to Little Gnesta

 Relax in the library after a day of birding.

-Return to the front porch to relax after a day of swimming on Lake Memphremagog.
+Come home to Vita Huset (extended stay) after a day of swimming in Lake Memphremagog.

 Sheets are line dried whenever possible.

-View of Lake Memphremagog from just atop the hill above Little Gnesta, about a block away.
+View of Lake Memphremagog, atop the hill above Little Gnesta, about a block away.

 B&B and Extended Stay

 Fresh by Nature is a collaboration between our local family farms and restaurants.
 Check out this link for the area restaurants which offer farm-to-table menus and for more information about the farms.
 Some restaurants are within walking distance from Little Gnesta!

 Cider House Bar and Grill